PLD Space: Facilities

+PLD Space has its headquarters and main factory in Elche, Spain.
+In addition to this main office, it has other facilities:

 PLD Space Propulsion Test Facilities

 El Arenosillo Test Centre

 PLD Space has reached an agreement with the Instituto Nacional de Técnica Aeroespacial for the use of the facilities of the El Arenosillo Test Centre (CEDEA) for the launch of the Miura 1 vehicle and tests of the Miura 5.

+Guiana Space Centre

+The company has a concession of 15,765 square meters of space in the launch complex ELM, in the Guiana Space Centre, where a launch area and a preparation area are currently under construction.
+This includes an integration hangar, a clean room, a control center, and commercial and working offices.